August 27, 2020

 When disaster strikes, team members, customers, community stakeholders, and senior business leaders all want to know what the company should do to respond.
 The greater the impact of the disaster on team members, the more options need to be weighed, ultimately increasing the complexity of the disaster assessment and final decision-making process.
 Should priority be placed on donating to a national disaster relief charity or a local charity?
 Is there a need to support impacted team members first or will support of the community at large suffice?
 Choosing the right response will vary by company and scale of disaster, but here are a few things to consider each time this decision is awaiting.

-During times of disaster, it is not uncommon for employees to question why their employers contribute large amounts to national charities but neglect to support employees in times of crises.
-Employers can avoid these valid concerns and proactively prepare to help their employees through hardship and disaster by establishing and supporting their Employee Assistance Program.
+During times of disaster, it is not uncommon for team members to question why their employers contribute large amounts to national charities but neglect to support their own in times of crises.
+Employers can avoid these valid concerns and proactively prepare to help team members through hardship and disaster by establishing and supporting a Disaster & Hardship Relief Fund.

-Employee relief funds are a critical element to holistically approaching disaster relief.
-By donating to the employee relief fund, companies are reducing the burden of other disaster relief charities by providing a significantly more efficient and low-cost method of assisting those in need.
-A well administered employee assistance program also requires substantially less overhead, allowing for timely and effective results to those in need.
+Relief funds are a critical element to holistically approaching disaster relief.
+By donating to the relief fund, sponsoring organizations are reducing the burden of other disaster relief charities by providing a significantly more efficient and low-cost method of assisting those in need.
+A well administered disaster & hardship relief program also requires substantially less overhead, allowing for timely and effective results to those in need.